awsdocs/amazon-rds-user-guide/doc_source/rds-security-iam-awsmanpol.md

 + `cloudwatch` – Allows principals to get Amazon CloudWatch metric statistics\.
 + `ec2` – Allows principals to describe Availability Zones and networking resources\.
 + `logs` – Allows principals to describe CloudWatch Logs log streams of log groups, and get CloudWatch Logs log events\.
++ `devops-guru` – Allows principals to describe resources that have Amazon DevOps Guru coverage, which is specified either by CloudFormation stack names or resource tags\.

 ```
 {